nelso0/barbotine-arbitrage-bot/README.md

 ## Real money modes

-The source code of the arbitrage bot that works with real money is available for Barbotine's Capital supporters.
+The source code of the arbitrage bot that works with real money is available for Barbotine Capital supporters.

 More information: [barbotine.xyz/](https://barbotine.xyz/)